What is a refurbished phone?

 Should I buy a refurbished phone?

 It’s also worth considering whether you’d prefer to buy a new, but cheaper, smartphone.
-If your heart isn’t set on one of the fancier phone makes, such as Samsung or iPhone, there are plenty more affordable options that will also do the job!
-To find out more, check out our guide to cheap phones.
+If your heart isn’t set on one of the fancier phone models, such as Samsung or iPhone, there are plenty more affordable options that will also do the job!

 FAQs about refurbished phones

-- Retailers typically sell refurbished phones without a SIM card. so you can either use a SIM you already have or sign up to a SIM-only phone plan.
+Retailers typically sell refurbished phones without a SIM card.
+You can either use a SIM you already have or sign up to a SIM-only phone plan.
 However, if you’re buying a refurbished phone as a phone-on-a-plan, this will most likely include a SIM card.

-- If you’re after a new SIM-only plan to go with your refurbished phone, you can compare a wide range of SIM-only plans with our free phone plan comparison tool.
+If you’re after a new SIM-only plan to go with your refurbished phone, you can compare a wide range of SIM-only plans with our free phone plan comparison.

 Share this article